 With a VPN, you can easily get around geo-restrictions enforced by streaming services.
-This means a VPN allows you to watch any EC match, wherever you are in the world!
+This means a VPN allows you to watch any European Championship match, wherever you are in the world!
 A VPN we recommend for this purpose is ExpressVPN.
-This is a high-quality VPN provider with impressive streaming speeds.
-If you want to watch the European Championships (or any other geo-restricted content), simply install ExpressVPN on your device, connect to the right server location, go to your usual streaming service and enjoy your match!
+This is a high-quality VPN provider with impressive streaming speeds, a sleek interface, and enhanced security.

 - Very easy to use VPN

 - Perfect for anonymous browsing, downloading, and streaming (i.e. Netflix)

 Why is watching EC matches outside of Europe often difficult?